 Project Planning & Scheduling:

-Project planning is a critical task that details the sub-projects, prioritizations and project sequencing of dependencies and critical path management, estimation of durations and scheduling them, identifying resources required (man, machine, supporting tools like crane, spares for replacement), permits and process approvals required, project organization and communications, setting up supporting systems, risk management procedures etc.
+Project planning is a critical task that details the sub-projects, prioritizations and project sequencing of dependencies and critical path management, estimation of durations and scheduling them, identifying resources required (man, machine, supporting tools like a crane, spares for replacement), permits and process approvals required, project organization and communications, setting up support systems, risk management procedures etc.

 Shutdown coordinators will interface with the operational team during the execution phase and coordinate all the bi-directional needs between the planning and execution team.